Ventero/FRESteamWorks/README.md

-Flash Builder 4.6 seems to have an issue with detecting classes that implement interfaces inside an ANE, which results in the `FRESteamWorks` class not being visible inside the ANE within Flash Builder.
-To work around this, please contact me for an ANE build that doesn't include any interfaces.
-This issue is fixed in Flash Builder 4.7.
+Flash Builder 4.6 seems to have an issue with detecting classes that implement interfaces inside an ANE, which results in the `FRESteamWorks` class not being visible inside the ANE within Flash Builder when using earlier builds (older than v0.4-19) of the ANE.
+This issue is also fixed in Flash Builder 4.7.

-Running an application including native extensions is not possible in Flash Builder 4.6 on OS X. See [a thread on the Adobe forums](http://forums.adobe.com/thread/986589) for possible workarounds.
-You can also use a Shell/Batch script to run your application with the AIR Debug Launcher, see [the AIR/Flex SDK section](#airflex-sdk) for more details.
+With older versions of the ANE (older than v0.4-19), running an application including that ANE is not possible in Flash Builder 4.6 on OS X. To fix this issue, simply download to a more recent ANE.

 ## AIR/Flex SDK ##